-GIMP Tutorial on Creating Layers
+GIMP Tutorial - How to Create Layers

 For GIMP Novices and Beginners